-The eras of the Song and Ming dynasties are the golden ages for fengshui practice in China, with some best fengshui masters in Chinese history active during that period.
-It wasn’t difficult for Wang clan to find a great fengshui man (named He Keda) to help draft the village’s development control plan, and the objectives of the plan include to protect clan’s stores in the city from fire.
-Previously, their shops had been repeated brought down in flames.
+The eras of the Song and Ming dynasties are the golden ages for Fengshui practice in China, with some best Fengshui masters in Chinese history active during that period.
+It wasn’t difficult for Wang clan to find a great Fengshui man (named He Keda) to help draft the village’s development control plan, and the objectives of the plan include to protect clan’s stores in the city from fire.
+Previously, their shops had been repeatedly brought down in flames.

-To many, this particular request might seem a bit far fetched, but fengshui by essenience is neither science nor common sense.
-Fengshui is a tool, as fengshui practitioners believe, that is formulated to assist people better manage the flow of the info-energies (qi or chi) which are within and surrounding all beings, and the info-energies are beyond three dimensions and transcend between the realms of physical and spiritual.
+To many, this particular request might seem a bit far fetched, but Fengshui by essence is neither science nor common sense.
+Fengshui is a tool, as Fengshui practitioners believe, that is formulated to assist people better manage the flow of the info-energies (qi or chi) which are within and surrounding all beings, and the info-energies are beyond three dimensions and transcend between the realms of physical and spiritual.

 A Water Circulation System

 According to the local chronicles, the Fengshui man spent a decade surveying the land and water systems, and concluded the key to vitalise the energies at the village and minimise the fire risk in the city was to expend a spring water into a half-moon-shaped pond to contain the “yin fire”, a certain energy component that allegedly compromises Wang clan’s capacity to fight blazes.

 As a “yin fire” needs a “yang fire” to balance out, later a lake to the south of the village was constructed based on the advice given by another Fengshui man.